sungmen999/CassiaSDKGuideClone/RESTful-API.md

 </details>

-If notification is open (default configuration), this SSE tunnel will return the notification messages to user application when any router has notification messages to AC.
+If notification is open (default configuration), this SSE tunnel will return the notification messages to user application when any gateway has notification messages to AC.

 <details><summary>Notification Message Example</summary>